macecchi/pebble-itunesify-remote/README.md

 ## Support

-The best support method is [creating an issue](https://github.com/macecchi/pebble-itunesify-remote/issues) on GitHub.
+If you have any questions, want to report an issue or request a feature, [create an issue](https://github.com/macecchi/pebble-itunesify-remote/issues) on GitHub.

 Alternatively, I'll also try to help via email at macecchi@gmail.com.

 ## Manual compile